983632847/SAM-for-Videos/README.md

 > **This project will be continuously updated.
 We hope to discover more state-of-the-arts on SAM for videos.**

+> **The first comprehensive SAM survey: A Comprehensive Survey on Segment Anything Model for Vision and Beyond is at [[here]](https://github.com/liliu-avril/Awesome-Segment-Anything).**

 ## :fire: Highlights
 ```
 - 2024.07.31: The first survey on SAM for videos was online.